15 Best Rifle Scopes for Hunting in 2022

 The only issues I have with the VX-3HD are: (1) I got a little ding in the front bell of the scope that was easily banged back out but I think it should be reinforced there, and (2) I wish they offered the scope in more reticles other than just basic duplex and windplex.

-Here’s What I’d Get If You Have > $1,000 to Spend
+Here’s What I’d Get With > $1,000 to Spend

 With a budget starting at $1,200, you can get a world-class hunting scope.
 In this category, it’s harder to declare a single winner because the options are all so good.
 However, there are about 4 stand-out scopes in this category from which you’ll likely want to choose.

-The Vortex Razor HD LHT beats out the Leupold in one critical area–weight.
+However, the Vortex Razor HD LHT beats out the Leupold in one critical area–weight.
 The Vortex weighs just 21.7oz compared to 26.5 on the Leupold.
 It doesn’t sound like much, but the Leupold feels like a CHUNK when you hold it compared to the Vortex.
 Also, the Vortex uses a more common 30mm tube size, so it’ll be easier to get good rings.
 The Vortex, however, has a magnification ring that is way too tight and requires me to come out of the scope in order to force it to where I want it to go.

 There are, however, still other fantastic options to choose from.
 Kahles makes some exceptional scopes, but all of them seem to be a few ounces heavier than the competition in my experience.
 The Swarovski 3.5-18×44 P BT is an awesome looking scope, but I don’t have much personal experience with it.
 Zeiss has a great V8 line of scopes, but none of them quite match the zoom or weight numbers I’d like to see for hunting.
 Zeiss’s Conquest V6 line is great.